Synod of Diamper: Preparations for the Synod

 After the death of Abraham, Aleixo de Menezes the Archbishop of Goa began efforts to bring Archdiocese of Angamaly under Goa.
 Menezes nominated Francis Ros as Administrator of Angamaly.
 But by this time the Archdeacon, George (of the Cross), according to the custom and by appointment of Abraham, took up the administration of the Archdiocese of Angamaly.
 Therefore, Menezes had to withdraw the administrator.
 But Menesis decided that Saint Thomas Christians should be unconditionally placed under the spiritual authority of the Pope.
 For this, he sought the help of viceroy of Goa, the Portuguese Captain of Kochi and the King of Kochi.
 Also, the Portuguese were very careful at the ports to prevent any Eastern Bishops from entering Kerala.

 Archbishop Menezes visited Malabar in February 1599.
 Menezes threatened to depose Archdeacon George and appoint in his place Thomas Kurian, another nephew of George whose claims had been ignored in 1593.
 In order to prevent a division, George gave in to the demands of Menezes.
 After carrying out a visitation in various parishes of Saint Thomas Christians, gaining the support of the local rulers and some of the local clergy, also by ordaining a large number of new priests, and forcing Archdeacon, to submit to him, Menezes called for a synod to be convened in June 1599.
 Instead of Angamaly, the headquarters of the diocese, a small place called Diamper (Udayamperur) near Kochi, the Portuguese stronghold, was chosen as the venue for the Synod.

 The Synod

 The synod solemnly began on the third Sunday after Pentecost, 20 June 1599, in the church of Diamper (Udayamperoor) and continued until 26 June 1599.
 The synod, attended by 153 local priests and 660 lay representatives.
 Menezes presided over the synod.
 The Patriarch of Babylon, was condemned as a heretic and schismatic, and they were made to swear that they would not accept any bishop except the one nominated by Rome.
 The controversial Synod of Diamper canonized the Latinization of the Church of Saint Thomas Christians.
-Academicians have raised doubts on the validity of the synod and whether it violated canon law on the facts that the synod was convened on threat of excommunication by a archbishop of nearby archdiocese who was permitted by pope to appoint a apostolic administrator with limited powers, not the ordinary diocesan archbishop.
+Academicians have raised doubts on the validity of the synod and whether it violated canon law on the facts that the synod was convened on threat of excommunication by an archbishop of nearby archdiocese who was permitted by pope to appoint an apostolic administrator with limited powers, not the ordinary diocesan archbishop.